HSBNE-Archive/Policy/Rules/Rules.md

             applies.

-    2. The following business must be conducted at each annual general meeting of the association—
+    2. The following business must be conducted at each annual general meeting of the association -

         1.  receiving the association's financial statement, and audit report, for the last reportable financial year;
         2.  presenting the financial statement and audit report to the meeting for adoption;
         3.  electing members of the management committee;
-        4.  for a level 1 incorporated association—appointing an auditor or an accountant for the present financial year;
+        4.  for a level 1 incorporated association - appointing an auditor or an accountant for the present financial year;
-        5.  for a level 2 incorporated association, or a level 3 incorporated association, to which section 59 of the Act applies—appointing an auditor, an accountant or an approved person for the present financial year.
+        5.  for a level 2 incorporated association, or a level 3 incorporated association, to which section 59 of the Act applies - appointing an auditor, an accountant or an approved person for the present financial year.